 This part is especially useful for readers not knowing much about either PRINCE2 or agile because it provides brief overviews of both.
 It also describes the rationale for blending PRINCE2 with agile.

-The author explains that the many popular agile approaches (eg. Scrum) which have become ubiquitous in many industries are development methods or approaches.
+The author explains that the many popular agile approaches (eg. Scrum) which have become ubiquitous in many industries are development methods or approaches, not project management methods or approaches.
 They focus on agile ways of working such as iterative development, fast feedback loops, just-in-time planning, and timeboxes such as sprints.
-They do not focus on the business justification for the project, nor do they consider the wider aspects of the project environment.
+They do not focus on the business justification for the project, nor do they consider the wider aspects of the project context.

 The author also explains one of the key concepts within PRINCE2 – that of tolerances.
-These are targets which can be set as a range and give a project manager or team manager room to maneuver when things don’t go according to plan.
-He then goes on to explain how the two
+These are targets which can be set as a range and give a project manager or team manager room to manoeuvre when things don’t go according to plan.
+He then goes on to explain how the two tolerance areas which are flexible in PRINCE2 Agile are scope and quality, whereas these are often seen as fixed in a waterfall project management approach.

-This part describes the approach required to tailor the PRINCE2 principles, themes, processes, management products and roles.
+This part describes the approach required to tailor the PRINCE2 principles, PRINCE2 practices (used to be called themes), PRINCE2 processes, management products, and roles and responsibilities.
 The author explains what considerations are needed when using agile, and what specific behaviours and techniques should be applied at any particular time.

 The chapters in this part include one chapter per theme, and one chapter per process, with the exception of the two processes performed at the start of the project.

-This part will be particular important for students studying a PRINCE2 Agile course because a lot of the course content is taken from this part of the book.
+This part will be particular important for students taking PRINCE2 Agile training because a lot of the course content is taken from this part of the book.

 This part describes the particular areas of focus in PRINCE2 Agile.
 This section is likely to be most important to students who don’t come from, or work in, an agile environment.
 For experienced agile practitioners, much of this part will already be familiar, for example chapter 27 which covers rich communication, for example low-tech information radiators, or chapter 27 which covers frequent releases.